 A. Prior to touchdown in forefoot running, the forefoot begins to invert (tilts outward, away from the midline).

-- forefoot inversion upon and at touchdown may allow for greater control of the foot until the heel is lowered to the ground and may be a protective strategy to minimize heel impact.
+- Forefoot inversion (the forefoot tilts outward to set up to land just under the 4th-5th toes) upon and at touchdown may allow for greater control of the foot until the heel is lowered to the ground and may be a protective strategy to minimize heel impact.

-- Stacoff et al. (1991) found that during stance, footwear forces the rearfoot into extreme positions as compared with barefoot running, which according to the researchers, opens up the question of foot movement within the shoe and injury risk.
+In fact, Stacoff et al. (1991) found that during stance, footwear forced the rearfoot into extreme positions as compared with barefoot running, which according to the researchers, opens up the question of foot movement within the shoe and injury risk.